salrashid123/k8s_federation_with_gcp/README.md

 }
 ```

 Note the `issuer`, `aud` and `sub` fields.
-We will lter configure GCP federation to use these claims to map to an identity
+We will later configure GCP federation to use these claims to map to an identity

 ### Configure Workload Identity Federation